AMHermansen/graphnet/README.md

 ## :rocket: About

-**GraphNeT** is an open-source Python framework aimed at providing high quality, user friendly, end-to-end functionality to perform reconstruction tasks at neutrino telescopes using graph neural networks (GNNs).
+**GraphNeT** is an open-source Python framework aimed at providing high quality, user-friendly, end-to-end functionality to perform reconstruction tasks at neutrino telescopes using graph neural networks (GNNs).
 GraphNeT makes it fast and easy to train complex models that can provide event reconstruction with state-of-the-art performance, for arbitrary detector configurations, with inference times that are orders of magnitude faster than traditional reconstruction techniques.

 Feel free to join the [GraphNeT Slack group](https://join.slack.com/t/graphnet-team/signup)!